B0lg0r0v/Elixir/README.md

   <img width="550" alt="image" src="https://github.com/B0lg0r0v/Elixir/assets/115954804/e5b4ea03-c827-4a8e-8bfe-777ec08d625f">
 </p>

+## To-Do

+- [x] Create a ASN database function in order to always have the latest ASNs.
+- [ ] Create an output function..
+- [ ] Optimize the subdomain enumeraion function.
+- [ ] Enhance the NMAP integration with possibility of giving a custom NMAP command as an argument.

 ## Notes
 Credits for the Pyasn module and scripts goes to Hadi Asghar (https://hadiasghari.com) and Arman Noroozian (https://anoroozian.nl/).